fuzzything44/pyRPG/README.md

 Random Python RPG, all console based!
 Controls: WASD to move, Space to cast current spell, E to interact, ESC to bring up menu.
 IJKL to attack directionally.

+# Warnings:
+This game is still under rapid development and saves from one commit will probably not work to the next commit.
+However, feedback given now will have a much larger impact on the end result than given later.

 # Installation:
 This game only runs on Windows systems.
 First, install Python 3.4 or later.